 A Prototyping Request which is quite frequent is a good and short way to evaluate the software you wish to develop.
 This procedure consists of Analysis and Proposals, estimating Budget, creating Prototypes and analyzing the Success again.

 The only difference between working offshore and onshore is in communication, but Internet makes this difference insignificant.We understand that effective communication is crucial for the success of any project.
-We communicate with our clients mainly via Internet (E-Mail, Skype, Google Talk, ICQ, IRC).
+We communicate with our clients mainly via Internet (E-Mail, Skype, Hangout, ICQ, IRC).
 Of course, our employees often visit clients and receive them at our office.
 Nevertheless, Internet remains the main tool for business communication.